saugatnew-rgb/brainstorm_mcp/README.md

 A brainstorming facilitator that plugs into Claude (and any MCP-compatible AI) to enforce **critical thinking discipline** — preventing premature closure, detecting surrender signals, and injecting productive friction.

-> Designed by Dr Saugat Neupane, University of New England
+> Designed by Dr Saugat Neupane

 ---